MNoorFawi/lzhw/docs/5 Using the lzhw command line tool.md

 48,5951,2,2,22,1,1,1,1,Bad,0,1,0,0,0,0,1,0,0,0,0,0,1,0,0,0,0,0,0,0,1,0,0,0,0,0,1,0,0,0,0,1,0,0,0,1,0,0,1,0,0,0,0,0,1,0,1,0,0,0,1,0
 12,2096,2,3,49,1,2,1,1,Good,0,0,0,1,0,0,0,0,1,0,0,0,0,0,0,1,0,0,0,0,1,0,0,0,0,0,0,1,0,0,0,0,1,0,0,1,0,0,1,0,0,0,0,0,1,0,1,0,0,1,0,0
 ```
-It looks awful :D but it's decompressed.
+It looks awful in the command line :D but it's decompressed.

 Now let's say that we only interested in decompressing the first two columns that we don't remember how they were spelled.
 ```bash